- Good value

 Review Price £179.99

-Nokia Lumia 625 – DesignThe Nokia Lumia 625 looks, as you might guess from the name, a bit like an oversized Lumia 620.
-It has a 4.7-inch screen, much larger than we usually expect from a relatively affordable phone like this.
+Nokia Lumia 625 – DesignYou might have already guessed by its name but the Nokia Lumia 625 looks a bit like an oversized Lumia 620.
+It has a relatively large 4.7-inch screen, much larger than we usually expect from a relatively affordable phone like this.

-The Lumia 625 also features the same battery cover as the 620.
+It also features the same removable battery cover as the 620.
 The Lumia 625 has a plastic shell that covers the rear and sides of the phone, so there aren’t any obvious seams to see on its body.

-It also shares the dual-layer finish style and the outer part of the plastic shell is translucent plastic.
+A dual-layer finish means that the outer part of the plastic shell is translucent plastic.
 Colours available include the Lumia-staple red, green and yellow, alongside white and black for those after a more serious look.

 Although it borrows design elements from the Lumia 620, the Lumia 625 isn’t quite as good-looking a phone.
 There are visible dots on the plastic case, under the translucent part, that spoil the look a bit, and the high-contrast black buttons have been dropped in favour of a more innocuous colour-matched ones.
 The larger handset size ensures it’s simply not as cute either.